 Educational Opportunities through BUP

-CGH facilitates numerous summer research opportunities for Penn's 1st and 2nd year medical and Masters of Public Health students.
+CGH facilitates summer research opportunities for Penn's 1st year medical and Masters of Public Health students.

-These projects are structured, partnership-based experiences that last 7-9 weeks in the summer.
-Maria Hering, CGH Training Administrator, sends out the projects on a rolling basis and each project has a particular deadline.
-Projects utilize interdisciplinary student skillsets and provide students with valuable learning and mentorship opportunities while contributing to the work of established BUP primary investigators in the field.
+When available, some of these opportunities will take place in Botswana where projects will utilize interdisciplinary student skillsets and provide students with valuable learning and mentorship opportunities while contributing to the work of established BUP primary investigators in the field.

 Global clinical rotations in Botswana are available for 3rd and 4th year medical students at Penn.
 The Botswana Clinical Elective is an enriching experience providing exposure to multiple levels of healthcare in a low-resource setting.

 The 6 week general medicine elective allows students to experience: